 Emergency Medical Care

 The College will respond to cases of communicable illness on an individual basis in close consultation with an advising physician.
-Maryville College will not exclude persons with contagious illnesses from initial enrollment or access to College facilities or services unless a medically-based judgment by the consulting physicians and the College Medical Advisory Team establishes that exclusion or restriction is necessary to the welfare of the individual or other members of the College community.
+Maryville College will not exclude persons with contagious illnesses from initial enrollment or access to College facilities or services unless a medically-based judgment by the consulting physicians and identified senior leaders establishes that exclusion or restriction is necessary to the welfare of the individual or other members of the College community.
 Any individual made aware of a communicable illness on campus is to consult with the Assistant Dean of Students regarding College procedures and proper health care.
 Confidentiality will be strictly observed.
 For further information, call 865.981.8215.

 Responsible Student Computing

-ASC staff offer consultations to individuals throughout the semester, focusing on individual learning styles, textbook reading, note-taking, test preparation, and test taking.
-Other topics include academic goal setting, organization, and time management.
+Individualized Learning Strategies Academic Support Center professionals offer consultations to individuals throughout the semester, focusing on learning styles and strategies for reading, note-taking, test preparation, and test-taking., Other topics include academic goal setting, organization, and time management.